 What young athletes need is an expert performance coach, someone like you, to help them reach their highest levels.

 But we don’t want to do that by simply thinning out the weak and injured and only letting the lucky few who survive bad training make it out on the other side.

-Instead, we want to empower all of our athletes to reach their full potential, whether that means simply making their high school team or moving on to the next level to play in college.
+Instead, we want to empower all athletes to reach their full potential, whether that means simply making a high school team or moving on to the next level to play in college.

 It’s about helping athletes build confidence, strength, and awareness.
 You help them build skills that they will take with them and use for the rest of their lives.